davimoreno/quadrature_oscillator/README.md

 The url of the svn repository is: https://opencores.org/websvn/listing/quadrature_oscillator/quadrature_oscillator

+The url of the git repository is: https://github.com/davimoreno/quadrature_oscillator

 # Usage
 The program has only two verilog files and is simple to use.
 To use them just follow the descriptions present in each of the files.